AudreyKj/spacex-app/README.md

 ## Future improvements

-- add a text highlight feature for search
+- add a text highlight feature for search (currently working on this!)
 - add more tests

 ## Tech